 When Jews hate Palestinians and vice-versa, and the World looks away, what have we all become?

 How do we move forward from here?
 I do not know.
 Armies of leaders and diplomats have spent decades looking for a road map to peace in the region and still it has proven elusive.
 Complicating matters are decades of irritants, and grievances, that have contorted and extended that road map.
 From the use of terrorism and the targeting of civilians, to the status of Jerusalem, to Israeli settlements in the West Bank, to the Gaza blockade, to control over water resources, and many more.
 Each of these issues makes the calculus for peace more challenging.
-It quickly becomes the World’s most intractable problem.
+It quickly becomes the World’s most intractable conflict.
 But we must never give up.
 The Greatest Love has made that clear.
 We must never give up.

 The first step in healing the wound is perhaps recognizing that the Palestinian right of return need not be unfathomable.
 However it will never be possible so long as Israeli’s faith in humanity is broken.
 Restoring that faith must come first and likely requires generations of a successful two-state peace agreement implementation.
 However that does not need to prevent a right of return and a lasting one-state solution at a future date.